 So, you have two options here.
 First, you can go for branding over ASO.
 You will only use your brand name in your App Title.
 This is a practice followed by big brands who are already at the top of the Top Charts.

-As the second option, you can go for the ASO route.
+As the second option, you can go for the more ASO friendly route.
 You will aim to include your most important keywords in your App Title without making it look spammy!

 b.
 Optimizing Your Description

-Now, this is probably the most important part of Google Play App Store Optimization.
+Now, this is probably one of the most important parts of Android ASO.
 Other than your App Title, your app description is all you have got to show Google which keywords are related to your app.
 That’s why you should take your time when preparing a description.

 Your Description is split into two parts: the Short Description & the Long Description.
 While not confirmed, it is accepted that the keywords in your Short Description rank higher provided that they are repeated also in your Long Description as well.

-Before delving into the details, let’s have a look at how does Google index the keywords in your description.
+Before delving into the details, let’s have a look at how Google indexes the keywords in your description.

 After that, the search engines look at the credibility of the website by viewing the number of visits.
 If they are visited often, the search engines take that website as a credible one, thus they rank those websites in a higher rank for those keywords.

 This process is quite similar in the Play Store too.
 By repeating your most important keywords in your description you tell the Google Play algorithm that your app is most relevant to those keywords.

 After that, the algorithm looks at your download numbers and app reviews & ratings to measure the credibility and quality of your app.
 Based on those it ranks you in a certain spot for the keywords.
 Finding the proper keywords to include in your metadata is also important.